hallowf/MotivationalBinary/README.md

 ## How to use:

-You will need twitter's api keys you can insert them in the file api_key.py between the quotation marks "".
+You will need twitter's api keys you can insert them in the file api_key.json between the quotation marks "".

 When you run tweeterBot.py it fetches a random chuck quote converts it into hexadecimal and posts it on twitter (You can setup a cron job to automate it or use the schedule module for python)

 ## Notes:

-When a master_ID is provided in search_to_follow.py it fetches "a page" of the user's followers (it contains 200 ids, you can change how many you want by modifying the count in search_to_follow.py) to traverse along the page an integer value is stored in a pickle file
+///When a master_ID is provided in search_to_follow.py it fetches "a page" of the user's followers (it contains 200 ids, you can change how many you want by modifying the count in search_to_follow.py) to traverse along the page an integer value is stored in a pickle file/// => It now contains only 25 IDs(count = 25 in search_to_follow.py)
 To avoid timeouts due to rate limiting the program sleeps for 70 seconds in between friend_request (70 * 100 = 7000 Seconds ~ 1 hour and 56 minutes)

 ## Requirements: